kubeshop/testkube-docs/docs/articles/argorollouts-integration.md

 ```

 This AnalysisTemplate uses a Kubernetes Job to run the Analysis ([Read More](https://argo-rollouts.readthedocs.io/en/stable/analysis/job/))
-and also defines the actual Test Workflow to run as an argument, allowing you to use [Analysis Template Arguments](https://argo-rollouts.readthedocs.io/en/stable/features/analysis/#analysis-template-arguments) to
+and also defines the actual Test Workflow to run as an argument, which allows you to use [Analysis Template Arguments](https://argo-rollouts.readthedocs.io/en/stable/features/analysis/#analysis-template-arguments) to
 reuse this template for different Rollouts with different Tests (as shown in the examples below).

+The defined Job uses the Testkube CLI to run the specified Workflow, you will need set the following arguments for the preceding
+`testkube set context` command:

+- `api-key` : An API Token required to call the Testkube API through the CLI - [Read More](/testkube-pro/articles/api-token-management).
+- `org-id`, `env-id` : Organization and Environment IDs for the Environment containing the Workflow to run, you can get these from
+  the Agent Information section of the Environment Settings - [Read More](/testkube-pro/articles/environment-management#agent-information).
+- `root-domain` : Where you are hosting the Testkube Control Plane - use `testkube.io` for Testkube Cloud or your internal hostname for on-prem installations.

 ## Canary Deployments